Port51/DX11-Raytracer/README.md

 ## G-Buffer: (in a ray tracer!)
 Immediately after adding ray marching, processing time went through the roof.
 However, I noticed that the ice needed far fewer iterations to look good than the ray traced spheres.

-To mitigate this, I replaced the image buffer with a GBuffer class containing separate buffers for the final image and ice volumetrics.
+To mitigate this, I replaced the image buffer with a G-Buffer class containing separate buffers for the final image and ice volumetrics.
 The ice volumetrics are calculated for a set number of passes (20 right now), and are then sampled during the final image calculation.

-When a ray hits ice, if it has not bounced yet, it samples from the GBuffer instead of executing the expensive ray marching.
+When a ray hits ice, if it has not bounced yet, it samples from the G-Buffer instead of executing the expensive ray marching.
 If the ray has bounced before, it instead runs the ray marching with much lower quality settings.

-This looks convincing enough, and drastically reduced the render time.

 ## 3D Perlin noise:
 The goal here was to have 3D noise with no repetition for any X, Y, and Z positions greater than (-1000000, -1000000, -1000000).
-I first tried using a cache of random numbers, but found it tricky to avoid repetition.
+I first tried using a cache of random numbers, but found it tricky to avoid repetition while getting enough detail.

 So instead, I looked to 3D hash functions for creating random noise. https://www.shadertoy.com/view/XlGcRh was very useful for visualizing them, and the paper at https://www.shadertoy.com/view/XlGcRh provided evaluation of quality vs. speed for each method.

-I ended up making a setting for choosing PCG3D (best quality) or xxhash32 (better balance of quality and speed).
+I ended up making a setting for choosing PCG3D (best quality) or xxHash32 (better balance of quality and speed).

 ## References:
 * https://raytracing.github.io/books/RayTracingInOneWeekend.html